-The nursing programs at Ferris State University have historically provided career mobility options for students who aspire to an initial career in nursing as well as for nurses who are seeking advanced degrees at the BSN and MSN levels.
-The original associate degree pre-licensure program that was established at Ferris in the late 1960’s has now evolved to a BSN pre-licensure program that began with the first cohort admitted in the fall 2007 semester.
-This new and innovative curriculum offers a six semester professional sequence track for traditional nursing students as well as an accelerated three semester professional sequence for students who already hold a Bachelor’s degree in another field.
+The nursing programs at Ferris State University have historically provided career mobility options for students who aspire to an initial career in nursing as well as for nurses who are seeking advanced degrees at the undergraduate and graduate levels.
+For those who are entering the nursing profession, we offer a pre-licensure BSN program.
+This innovative curriculum offers a six semester professional sequence track for traditional nursing students as well as an accelerated three semester professional sequence for students who already hold a Bachelor’s degree in another field.
 Graduates of the Bachelor of Science in Nursing (BSN) program at Ferris are eligible to write the National Council Licensure Exam (NCLEX-RN) to become a Registered Nurse (RN).

-For Registered Nurses who were originally prepared at the associate degree or diploma level, the RN to BSN program continues to provide a consumer friendly upper division program that is now offered fully online as well as in multiple geographic sites around the state.
-This program was recently revised to align with the new generic BSN program as well as to create a more responsive curriculum for the unique population of registered nurses served by the program.
-Both of the BSN programs are fully accredited by the National League for Nursing Accreditation Commission (NLNAC), which is a measure of academic excellence.
+For Registered Nurses who were originally prepared at the associate degree or diploma level, the RN to BSN completion program continues to provide a consumer friendly upper division program that is now offered fully online.
+This program is designed to align with the pre-licensure BSN program as well as to create a more responsive curriculum for the unique population of registered nurses served by the program.
+The RN to BSN student may also choose an RN to MSN option.
+Both of the BSN programs are accredited by the Accreditation Commission for Education in Nursing (ACEN), which was formerly known as the National League for Nursing Accreditation Commission (NLNAC).
+National accreditation is a measure of academic excellence.

 Undergraduate students in the School of Nursing have many opportunities to engage in meaningful learning experiences that will prepare them to become professional nurses who will work to advance the profession of nursing.
 These learning experiences include but are not limited to active membership in the Ferris Student Nurse Association (FSNA), a variety of service learning experiences and the opportunity to study abroad to experience nursing and health care in another country.

-Graduate students in the School of Nursing engage in scholarly projects and practicum experiences that are relevant to the advanced specialty role they have selected, with many graduates entering doctoral programs upon completion of the MSN.
-Some students elect to complete the graduate certificate in nursing education to support a previous MSN degree as an entrée to the academic setting.
+Graduate students in the School of Nursing engage in practicum experiences that are relevant to the advanced specialty role they have selected, with many graduates entering doctoral programs upon completion of the MSN.

 Ferris nursing graduates are employed in a wide variety of health care settings in diverse practice roles.
 We are proud to know that our graduates are a significant part of the nursing workforce, as well as leaders within the profession.
 Nursing is a challenging and rewarding career and we are educating professional nurses to meet that challenge.
 If you want to be a nurse, apply for one of our programs and join the ranks of FSU alumni who are making significant contributions to society by providing expert nursing care.

-I encourage you to visit our web site often for the latest news about FSU’s School of Nursing.
-Whether you are seeking a program to become a Registered Nurse or are a RN interested in an advanced BS or MS degree in nursing or a graduate certificate in nursing education, come see all that the Ferris State University School of Nursing has to offer.
+We encourage you to visit our web site often for the latest news about FSU’s School of Nursing.
+Whether you are seeking a program to become a Registered Nurse or are a RN interested in an advanced bachelor or master degree in nursing, come see all that the Ferris State University School of Nursing has to offer.